Mosaic (genetics): Somatic mosaicism

-Somatic mosaicism occurs when the somatic cells of the body are of more than one genotype.
+Somatic mosaicism (also known as clonal mosaicism) occurs when the somatic cells of the body are of more than one genotype.
 In the more common mosaics, different genotypes arise from a single fertilized egg cell, due to mitotic errors at first or later cleavages.

 Somatic mutation leading to mosaicism is prevalent in the beginning and end stages of human life.
 Somatic mosaics are common in embryogenesis due to retrotransposition of long interspersed nuclear element-1 (LINE-1 or L1) and Alu transposable elements.
 In early development, DNA from undifferentiated cell types may be more susceptible to mobile element invasion due to long, unmethylated regions in the genome.
 Further, the accumulation of DNA copy errors and damage over a lifetime lead to greater occurrences of mosaic tissues in aging humans.
 As longevity has increased dramatically over the last century, human genome may not have had time to adapt to cumulative effects of mutagenesis.
 Thus, cancer research has shown that somatic mutations are increasingly present throughout a lifetime and are responsible for most leukemia, lymphomas, and solid tumors.